 International schools in Romania

-For expats in Romania, international schools are the most popular schools to send their children to.
-All of these schools are situated in Bucharest and although there isn't an extensive selection, there are a few to choose from.
-Although tuition is expensive, they all offer quality education for the expat community.
+For expats in Romania, international schools are the most popular choice, most of which are situated in Bucharest.
+Although there isn't an extensive selection, there are a few to choose from.
+Tuition is expensive, but these schools all offer quality education for the expat community.
 International schools in Romania can benefit parents too, as they can help them make new acquaintances and form social connections.